| Flowers bloom behind the 10th green at Augustine Golf Club. (Mike Bailey/WorldGolf.com) |

 I also recommend the clubhouse grill, and in particular, the chicken salad sandwich, which is made from scratch from fresh-roasted chicken.

-Mike Bailey is a senior staff writer based in the Houston area.
-Focusing primarily on golf in the United States, Canada, the Caribbean and Latin America, he contributes course reviews, travel stories and features as well as the occasional equipment review.
-An award-winning writer and past president of Texas Golf Writers Association, he has more than 15 years in the golf industry.
-Before joining the WorldGolf.com team in 2008, he held positions at PGA Magazine, The Golfweek Group and AvidGolfer Magazine.
-Read Mike's golf blog here and follow him on Twitter here.
+Mike Bailey is a former Golf Advisor senior staff writer based in Houston.
+Focusing primarily on golf in the United States, Canada, the Caribbean and Latin America with an occasional trip to Europe and beyond, he contributes course reviews, travel stories and features as well as the occasional equipment review.
+An award-winning writer and past president of Texas Golf Writers Association, he has more than 25 years in the golf industry.
+He has also been on staff at PGA Magazine, The Golfweek Group and AvidGolfer Magazine.
+Follow Mike on Twitter at @MikeBaileyGA and Instagram at @MikeStefanBailey.